Sylvester Smith

 “[Joseph] told Sylvester he was possessed of a wicked spirit and said, in the name of the Lord that if he did not get rid of that spirit the day would come when a dog should bite him, and gnaw his flesh and he would not be able to resist it.” — George A. Smith1

-A notable incident during Zion's Camp involved Sylvester and Joseph Smith, the Church's founder.
-Sylvester, serving as a captain of the arriving company, threatened to kill Joseph Smith's dog, Old Major, due to its barking.
-The situation escalated into a heated exchange where Sylvester and Joseph publicly confronted each other, with Joseph threatening to retaliate if Sylvester harmed the dog.
-This event highlighted the frayed nerves and tensions within the camp, illustrating Sylvester's often contentious relationship with Church leadership.3
+Sylvester participated in the Camp of Israel (Zion's Camp) expedition to Missouri in 1834,2 where he was a captain.3 While on the expedition, he threatened to kill Joseph Smith's dog, Old Major, because of its barking.
+The situation escalated into a heated exchange where Sylvester and Joseph publicly confronted each other, with Joseph threatening to retaliate if Sylvester harmed the dog.3